MasonKramer2002/CI-CD-Project/README.md

 # Flutter Web DevContainer using Docker Desktop for VSCode
 This project aims to provide a development environment for Flutter Web applications using Docker Desktop and Visual Studio Code's DevContainer feature

+## DevContainer Environment
+Click here for more information about the [DevContainer](docs/DevContainer.md)

 ## Requirements
 [Docker Desktop](https://www.docker.com/products/docker-desktop/)